Michele Gumabao

-Michele Theresa Imperial Gumabao-Panlilio (/tl/; born September 2, 1992) is a Filipino volleyball player and beauty pageant titleholder.
-She is currently signed to the Creamline Cool Smashers of the Premier Volleyball League (PVL), and has previously played for teams in the Philippine Super Liga (PSL).
-She was named "Best opposite spiker" seven times in her professional career and was the Finals MVP in the 2016 Shakey's V-League Reinforced Conference.
+Michele Theresa Imperial Gumabao-Panlilio (/tl/; born September 2, 1992) is a Filipina professional volleyball player and beauty pageant titleholder.
+She is currently an opposite hitter for the Creamline Cool Smashers of the Premier Volleyball League (PVL).
+She was named Best Opposite Hitter seven times in her professional career and was the Finals MVP in the 2016 Shakey's V-League Reinforced Conference.

 She played collegiate volleyball for the De La Salle Lady Spikers, winning the UAAP title three consecutive times.
 She was named "Best blocker" twice and as co-captain of the team, she was named Finals MVP in her last season.

 She has appeared on television as a sports analyst, and was a celebrity housemate in Pinoy Big Brother: All In (2014), where she lasted for 57 days.
 She also ventured into beauty pageants.
 She was crowned Binibining Pilipinas Globe in 2018, and represented the Philippines at The Miss Globe later that year, placing in the top fifteen.
 In 2020, she was the second runner-up in the first edition of Miss Universe Philippines.

 Actor-politician Dennis Roldan (Mitchell Gumabao) is her father, while actor Marco Gumabao is her brother.

 Personal life

 Michele Theresa Imperial Gumabao was born in San Mateo, California, on September 2, 1992.
 She studied in School of the Holy Spirit of Quezon City before going to De La Salle University, where she was a consistent dean's lister.
 In October 2013, Gumabao graduated with a Bachelor of Science degree with a major in marketing management.

 She is the daughter of former PBA player and actor Dennis Roldan, the sister of actor Marco Gumabao, and the cousin of TV anchor Gretchen Fullido.

 In August 2024, Gumabao revealed that she was engaged to San Miguel Beermen strength and conditioning coach Aldo Panlilio.
-The couple were married on February 25, 2025 at the National Shrine of the Sacred Heart in Makati.
+The couple were married on February 25, 2025, at the National Shrine of the Sacred Heart in Makati.